Ubi sunt: 20th century

+The theme appears in the Spoon River Anthology by Edgar Lee Masters.
+In the opening poem, The Hill, he writes "Where are Elmer, Herman, Bert, Tom and Charley, The weak of will, the strong of arm, the clown, the boozer, the fighter? [...]
+All, all are sleeping on the hill." with several iterations.

 The final verse of the Paul Simon song "Mrs. Robinson" uses the motif, asking, "Where have you gone, Joe DiMaggio?"
 Simon's later explication of the song's meaning is consistent with the "ubi sunt" motif.
-Other examples from the American Folk Era are Pete Seeger's Where Have All the Flowers Gone, and Dick Holler's Abraham, Martin and John.
+Other examples from the American Folk Era are Pete Seeger's "Where Have All the Flowers Gone?", and Dick Holler's "Abraham, Martin and John".

 The whole of Don McLean's song "American Pie" is an "ubi sunt" for the rock and roll era.

 J. R. R. Tolkien begins Aragorn's poem Lament for the Rohirrim (in The Two Towers) with the phrase taken from the Anglo-Saxon Wanderer and continues with a series of Ubi sunt motifs.
-His "Oilima Markirya" poem exhibits a similar structure.
+Tolkien's "Oilima Markirya" poem exhibits a similar structure.

 In Joseph Heller's 1961 novel Catch-22, the protagonist Yossarian laments the death of his friend Snowden, saying, "Where are the Snowdens of yesteryear?"

 Also, Martin Amis's The War Against Cliché mentions it in a contemplation of movie violence and Medved's polemic against Hollywood.
 He asks, "It is Ubi sunt? all over again.
 Where are they now, the great simplicities of yesterday?"